INDICATIONS AND USAGE

 Clindamycin has been shown to have neuromuscular blocking properties that may enhance the action of other neuromuscular blocking agents.
 Therefore it should be used with caution in patients receiving such agents.

-It is not known whether clindamycin is excreted in human milk following use of CLEOCIN T. However, orally and parenterally administered clindamycin has been reported to appear in breast milk.
+It is not known whether clindamycin is excreted in human breast milk following use of CLEOCIN T. Clindamycin has been reported to appear in human breast milk in ranges from <0.5 to 3.8 µg/mL following systemic use.
 Clindamycin has the potential to cause adverse effects on the breastfed infant's gastrointestinal flora.
 If oral or intravenous clindamycin is required by a nursing mother, it is not a reason to discontinue breastfeeding, but an alternate drug may be preferred.
 Monitor the infant for possible adverse effects on the gastrointestinal flora, such as diarrhea, candidiasis (thrush, diaper rash) or rarely, blood in the stool indicating possible antibiotic-associated colitis.

 The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for clindamycin and any potential adverse effects on the breastfed child from clindamycin or from the underlying maternal condition.